 The Oxford Classical Monographs Committee of the Oxford University Press considers the examiners' reports on all Oxford doctoral theses, with a view to deciding which candidates should be encouraged to submit a revised version of their thesis for publication by OUP in the OCM series.
 Unfortunately, the Committee can so encourage only a small proportion of theses: it therefore expects many eminently publishable theses to be published elsewhere.
-The Committee meets once in the middle of each term, and communicates thereafter with those whose theses have been selected for encouragement.
+The Committee communicates with those whose theses have been selected for encouragement.